0wenDevelops/Retrowave-Cheat-Menu/README.md

 - Retrowave v2021.2.14.15834644
 - MelonLoader v0.4.3.0

-> ⚠️ Compatibility with other versions is not guaranteed.

 ---

 ## ⚙️ Installation

-1. Install **MelonLoader v0.4.3.0**
+1. Install MelonLoader v0.4.3.0
-2. Launch *Retrowave* once
+2. Launch Retrowave once
 3. Close the game
-4. Open your Retrowave installation directory
+4. Open game directory
-5. Open the **Mods** folder
+5. Open `Mods` folder
-6. Place the mod `.dll` file inside
+6. Place `.dll` file inside
-7. Launch the game
+7. Launch game
-8. Press **F1** to open/close the menu
+8. Press **F1** to open menu

-If the Mods folder does not appear, ensure MelonLoader installed correctly and the game has been launched at least once.

 ---

 ## 📝 Notes
-- Some changes may require reopening the vehicle customization menu to apply
+- Some changes require UI refresh in-game
-- Always back up your save data before using mods
+- Always back up save data before use

 ---

 ## ⚠️ Disclaimer

-This is an unofficial fan-made modification and is not affiliated with or endorsed by the developers or publishers of *Retrowave*.
+This is an unofficial fan-made modification and is not affiliated with the developers or publishers of *Retrowave*.

-This software is provided **“as is”**, without warranty of any kind.
-By using it, you accept full responsibility for any consequences.
+Provided “as is” without warranty.
+Use at your own risk.

-The author is not responsible for crashes, save corruption, bans, instability, or any other issues caused by use of this mod.
+The author is not responsible for crashes, bans, corruption, or any unintended consequences.

 No malicious code is included.
-Users are encouraged to verify files or scan using tools such as VirusTotal before use.
+Users may verify files using tools such as VirusTotal.

-Use at your own risk.
+---

+## 📁 Asset Structure (Recommended)